|Pulling into Friday Harbor on San Juan Island.|

 |Roche Harbor, on San Juan Island, WA.|

 After lunch we headed for Lime Kiln Park on the western shore of the island.
 The land you see in the distance is Canada's Vancouver Island.
 The passage of water between the islands is the Haro Strait, known for frequent visits by pods of killer whales.
-We saw groups of porpoises, and a pod of whales in the distance.
+We saw groups of porpoises, but no whales this time.

 |A lighthouse overlooking Haro Strait on the west shore of San Juan Island.|